aauddy/SQL/README.md

-This is a snapshot of SQL used to retrieve data from PVFC dataset
+This is a snapshot of SQL used to retrieve data from PVFC(Pine Valley Furniture Company Database) dataset